vscode-icons/vscode-icons/README.md

 As from **release 7.7.0**, the `project detection` feature has become smarter and is totally unobtrusive.
 If you have it disabled, because you found it annoying for any reason, **we urge you to re-enable it** and check out its new functionality.

-From **release 7.4.0**, as a result of hearing you out, we've revised how the `project detection` works.
-Now `Angular` icons are disabled by default.
-So if you want to enable them you will have to actively set the preset to true or rely on the `project detection` functionality.
+We're talking about a major improvement over this feature.
+It will help you to enable and disable your `Angular` icons whenever you switch different projects without messing around with your worskpace settings.
+Forget about having to deal with your source control every time the workspace setting was changed. [@JimiC](https://github.com/JimiC) has done a really good work and we're pretty sure that you're going to love it!
+As usual, any feedback will be more than welcome. ;)

-We support ***localization*** of the extension!
+We support ***localization*** of the extension, too!
 We intend to expand the supported languages as the `Visual Studio Code` adds them.
 Take a look at the [translation's section](https://github.com/vscode-icons/vscode-icons#contributing-with-translations) if you want to know more or contribute.

+We're currently supporting (listed by implementation order):
+- English
+- German
+- Spanish
+- Mandarin
+- Italian

-We keep supporting the ability for users to customize the icons without having to inject anything into the `Visual Studio Code`'s code.
+We also keep supporting the ability for users to customize the icons without having to inject anything into the `Visual Studio Code`'s code.

 This was a huge step to allow the users to fully customize how the icons looked like and how they could be associated to any extension at will.